awsdocs/aws-parallelcluster-user-guide/doc_source/fsx-section.md

 ## `drive_cache_type`<a name="fsx-drive-cache-type"></a>

 **\(Optional\)** Specifies that the file system has an SSD drive cache\.
 This can only be set if the [`storage_type`](#fsx-storage-type) setting is set to `HDD`\.
 This corresponds to the [DriveCacheType](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-fsx-filesystem-lustreconfiguration.html#cfn-fsx-filesystem-lustreconfiguration-drivecachetype) property\.
-For more information, see [FSx for Lustre deployment options](https://docs.aws.amazon.com/fsx/latest/LustreGuide/what-is.html#file-system-options) in the *FSx for Lustre User Guide*\.
+For more information, see [FSx for Lustre deployment options](https://docs.aws.amazon.com/fsx/latest/LustreGuide/what-is.html#file-system-options) in the *Amazon FSx for Lustre User Guide*\.

 The only valid value is `READ`\.
 To disable the SSD drive cache, don’t specify the `drive_cache_type` setting\.